actualquak/School-View/README.md

 The front-end loves to have cool animations, and why not use cool animations to provide smooth naviagtion across the different pages.
 We did this through linking in registering a button click in JavaScript, which would initiate a CSS animation and move everything into place.

 ### Information
 Making videos and articles display on websites is easy: just use basic HTML.
-What was difficult here was how to provide a seamless animation between the dashboard and the information appearing.
+What was difficult here was how to provide a seamless animation between the dashboard and the information appearing, as well as making modals to display the actual information.

 ![Information Section](https://raw.githubusercontent.com/actualquak/School-View/main/README.md-images/information-section.png "Information Section")